Various Health Issues Confronting the Elderly

 Because of the demands for services that cater to the elderly, many specialized fields have emerged to address the various special needs of our aging population.

-Alzheimer's disease is a form of dementia which, in the more developed countries, is considered a very costly disease.
-This is due to the fact that a special caregiver has to care for the patient, usually a family member or if a family member is not available, professional help can be obtained which could be a drain on the family's finances.
+It is a very costly disease due to the fact that a special caregiver has to care for the patient, usually a family member or if a family member is not available, professional help can be obtained which could be a drain on the family's finances.